Error, Falsehood and Forgery in Early Modern Philosophy and the Sciences

 Location: Kloster Speinshart (near Nuremberg)

 The Princeton–Bucharest Seminar in Early Modern Philosophy was established in 2001 by Dana Jalobeanu (University of Bucharest), Vlad Alexandrescu (University of Bucharest), and Daniel Garber (Princeton University).
 Over the past two decades, the seminar has grown into a well-established institution, known for its combination of academic rigor and cordial, collegial atmosphere.
 Traditionally held in the mountains of Transylvania, the seminar has been co-sponsored in recent years by the Department of Philosophy at Princeton University, the Institute for Research in the Humanities (ICUB) at the University of Bucharest, the Hamburg Institute of Advanced Studies, and the University of Technology Nuremberg (UTN).
-Beginning in 2025, the seminar entered a new chapter, with UTN joining at a permanent institutional partner.
+Beginning in 2025, the seminar entered a new chapter, with the University of Technology Nuremberg (UTN) joining at a permanent institutional partner.
 In 2026, the seminar will be organized by Dana Jalobeanu, Daniel Garber and Rodolfo Garau.

-The 2026 meeting – our 25th anniversary edition – will be held at Kloster Speinshart, a beautifully restored monastic complex near Nuremberg, from July 5 to July 10, 2026.
+The 2026 meeting—our 25th anniversary edition—will be held at Kloster Speinshart, a beautifully restored monastic complex near Nuremberg, from July 5 to July 10, 2026.
 Confirmed invited speakers:

 - Roger Ariew (South Florida)